A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Introduction

+To delineate our contribution in the context of the discussion above, we analyze algorithms that can be characterized by the stochastic iteration (formalized in \cref{sec:framework}):

-where $\x = (x_1, \ldots, x_n)$ and $\hat{\T}_i$ is an inexact version of the operator $\T_i$.
-The stochasticity in~\cref{eq:bp-prototype} has two sources: \emph{(i)} each ``coordinate'' of the operator is updated with probability $p_i$ (capturing, \emph{e.g.}, asynchronous updates as in \cref{ex:asynchronous-distributed}), and \emph{(ii)} the update is performed using an inexact version of the operator (as in \cref{ex:gradient}).
-Additionally, we will be interested in the \emph{(iii)} \emph{online} scenario in which the operator changes (possibly, randomly) over time to model applications in online optimization and learning; that is, at time $\ell+1$ we apply $\hat{\T}_i^{\ell+1}$ (if an update is performed), as in \cref{ex:gradient}.
+where $\T \x = (\T_1 \x, \ldots, \T_n \x)$ is an operator, $\x = (x_1, \ldots, x_n)$, and $e_i^\ell$ is an additive error.
+The stochasticity in~\cref{eq:bp-prototype} has two sources: \emph{(i)} each ``coordinate'' of the operator is updated with probability $p_i$ (\emph{e.g.} due to asynchrony), and \emph{(ii)} the update is performed using an inexact version of the operator (\textit{e.g.} stochastic gradients).
+Additionally, we will be interested in the \emph{(iii)} \emph{online} scenario in which the operator changes over time to model applications in online optimization and learning; that is, at time $\ell+1$ we apply $\T_i^{\ell+1}$.
 The iteration~\cref{eq:bp-prototype} will be studied under the assumption that the operator is either contractive or averaged (in which case~\cref{eq:bp-prototype} can be seen as a \emph{stochastic \km}).

-As in \emph{e.g.}, \cite{combettes_stochastic_2015,combettes_stochastic_2019}, we will model inexact operators as operators subject to an additive source of errors; \emph{i.e.},
+As in \emph{e.g.}, \cite{combettes_stochastic_2015,combettes_stochastic_2019}, we model inexact operators as operators subject to the additive errors $e_i$.
+However, differently from previous results, in this paper we perform our analysis for errors with \textit{sub-Weibull distributions}.

-with $e_i$ a random vector.
-In particular, the framework proposed in this paper relies on a model where additive errors are random vectors with a norm that follows a sub-Weibull distribution.
 That is, the norm of $e_i$ satisfies